Should I Get a Prenup? A Guide for Couples

 Don't Skip the Prenup

-While some couples may not feel compelled to write a prenup, we recommend considering it.
+While some couples may not feel compelled to have a prenup, it really is an investment in your future.
 Opting out may lead to psychological distress as both of you will not have control of your assets.
-Moreover, skipping the prenup means missing out on the opportunity to have an honest and open discussion with your partner about money, especially your own financial goals and values.
+Moreover, skipping the prenup means missing out on the opportunity to have an honest and open discussion with your partner about money, with a focus on financial goals and values.

 Is the Prenuptial Agreement Really Necessary?